An 11-story tumble kills tot hold by her grandfather aboard journey ship

 The child is believed to have depressed onto a petrify next while a journey boat was docked in San Juan, Puerto Rico.

-Puerto Rico Ports Authority orator José Carmona told a AP that a family was collected in or nearby a dining gymnasium on a 11th building and that a grandfather sat a toddler on a corner of a window and apparently mislaid his grip.
-He pronounced officials are questioning either a window was already non-stop or if someone had non-stop it.
+Puerto Rico Ports Authority orator José Carmona told The Associated Press on Monday that officials are questioning either a window was already non-stop or if someone had non-stop it.

 GET THE FOX NEWS APP